Developers of canvas apps in Microsoft Power Apps will soon be able to deploy their solutions as Android and iOS mobile apps.

 Power Apps had always been a way of creating advanced mobile apps with relative ease.

-However, the compromise was often that apps weren’t always straightforward to deploy on devices.
+However, the compromise was often that Power Apps weren’t always straightforward to deploy on devices.
 Power Apps would often require a link to access and often require Microsoft authentication, slowing down the process of using the app.

 It will be possible to store multiple Power Apps under a single Power App icon, meaning organisations could have their own personalised app for all of their workflows and requirements.